telerik/xaml-docs/netcore/overview.md

 ## .NET 5 Requirements

-To work with the Telerik `.NET 5` dlls you will need to have the following installed.
+To work with the Telerik `.NET 5` DLLs you will need to have the following installed.

 * The latest [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0).